Next: , Up: The Protocol the Server Mode Uses [Contents][Index]

 Set the file descriptor for the message to be encrypted to n.
 Obviously the pipe must be open at that point, the server establishes its own end.
 If the server returns an error the client should consider this session failed.
 If n is not given, this commands uses the last file descriptor passed to the application.
 See the assuan_sendfd function in the Libassuan manual, on how to do descriptor passing.

-The --armor option may be used to advice the server that the input data is in PEM format, --base64 advices that a raw base-64 encoding is used, --binary advices of raw binary input (BER).
+The --armor option may be used to advise the server that the input data is in PEM format, --base64 advises that a raw base-64 encoding is used, --binary advises of raw binary input (BER).
 If none of these options is used, the server tries to figure out the used encoding, but this may not always be correct.

 OUTPUT FD[=n] [--armor|--base64]